Healthy Recipes Blog

 Notes

 • Start checking the bacon after three minutes.
-Bacon types (thickness, wideness, and fat content) vary greatly, and so do microwave ovens.
+Bacon types (thickness, width, and fat content) vary greatly, as do microwave ovens.
 You can always add another minute if needed.
-For example, when I used narrow bacon slices, the bacon shrunk quickly in the microwave.
+For example, when I used narrow bacon slices, the bacon shrank quickly in the microwave.
 It was very crispy after just three minutes.
 It would likely have burned if I had microwaved it for the entire four minutes.

 • If you like your bacon chewy, I suggest you start with two minutes for four slices, check the bacon, and add one more minute if needed.
 But please ensure the bacon is fully cooked.

-• You can keep the leftovers in the fridge, in an airtight container, for up to four days.
+• You can keep the leftovers in an airtight container in the fridge for up to four days.
 I store them in a resealable food storage bag.
-Reheat the leftovers gently, covered in a paper towel, in the microwave.
+Reheat the leftovers gently, covered with a paper towel, in the microwave.
 Or enjoy them cold!
 Cooked bacon is surprisingly delicious when served cold.

 Nutrition per Serving